Hong Fang Ph.D.

 - Biomarker development and application

 Dr. Fang has over 15 years of experience applying data mining, pattern recognition, machine learning, classification, molecular modeling, bioinformatics, and chemoinformatics approaches in these areas.
 Her research experience is broad, ranging from applying bioinformatics methods to studying specific diseases and toxicity to managing and coordinating large software development programs.
 For example, Dr. Fang developed integrated bioinformatics approaches for biomarker discovery for lupus, chronic fatigue syndrome, drug-induced liver injury, cancer, brain function, and more.
-Currently, she is leading an effort to develop an FDALabel database — a web-based application — to mine FDA drug labeling data.
-One effort in this project is to integrate FDA labeling data with various medical ontologies, such as MedDRA (Medical Dictionary for Regulatory Application) and UMLS (Unified Medical Language System) for enhance the use of drug labeling data and its readiness for integration with other FDA databases like the FDA Adverse Event Reporting System.
+Currently, she is leading an effort to develop the FDALabel database — a web-based application — to mine FDA drug labeling data.
+One effort in this project is to integrate FDA labeling data with various medical ontologies, such as MedDRA (Medical Dictionary for Regulatory Application) and UMLS (Unified Medical Language System) to enhance the use of drug labeling data and its readiness for integration with other FDA databases such as the FDA Adverse Event Reporting System.

 As a senior bioinformatician and project manager within NCTR’s Office of Scientific Coordination she leads several large bioinformatics projects.
-For example, leading and coordinating efforts that have resulted in widely used software to support FDA‘s genomic research and review, study of adverse drug reaction (ADR), and precision medicine.
-Some of the bioinformatics tools that she helped develop can be found at www.fda.gov/nctrbioinformatics and examples include:
+She has lead and coordinated efforts that resulted in widely used software to support FDA‘s genomic research and review, study of adverse drug reaction (ADR), and precision medicine.
+Some of the bioinformatics tools that she helped develop include:

 - FDALabel: a full-text search web-based database of the FDA drug labeling system which is a resource in study of drug safety, pharmacovigilance, and precision medicine